Azure/diagnostics-eventflow/README.md

 | `configurationFileName` | "eventFlowConfig.json" | The name of the configuration file that contains pipeline configuration.
 The file is expected to be part of a (Service Fabric) service configuration package.|
 | `configurationPackageName` | "Config" | The name of the Service Fabric configuration package that contains the pipeline configuration file.|

-The recommended place to create the diagnostic pipeline is in the service `Main()` method:
+The recommended place to create the diagnostic pipeline is in the service `Main()` method.
+The following code will work all types of Service Fabric services (statefull, stateless and actor):

 ```csharp
 public static void Main(string[] args)